-“Although the hallmark symptoms are dry eyes, dry mouth, fatigue and joint pain, Sjögren’s may cause dysfunction of other organs, affecting the kidneys, gastrointestinal system, blood vessels, lungs, liver, pancreas, and the nervous system.
+Although many patients experience dry eyes, dry mouth, fatigue and joint pain, Sjögren’s can also cause dysfunction of organs such as the kidneys, gastrointestinal system, blood vessels, lungs, liver, pancreas, and the central nervous system.
 Patients also have a higher risk of developing lymphoma.
 Today, as many as four million Americans are living with this disease.

 Sjögren’s is a systemic disease, affecting the entire body.
 Symptoms may remain steady, worsen, or, uncommonly, go into remission.
 While some people experience mild discomfort, others suffer debilitating symptoms that greatly impair their functioning.
-Early diagnosis and proper treatment are important — they may prevent serious complications and greatly improve a patient’s quality of life.”
+Early diagnosis and proper treatment are important — they may prevent serious complications and greatly improve a patient’s quality of life.